sanjay9616/JavaScript/object1.md

-What is the difference between null and undefined
-What is the difference between isNaN and Number.isNaN What are the differences between undeclared and undefined variables

 What are the possible ways to create objects in JavaScript What are the recommendations to create new object?
 What is the difference between native, host and user objects?